 - Sensory abnormality: he had absent sensation around the perineum area bilaterally, down the backs of both legs to the calves, intermittent electric shock-type sensation in his legs and feet and no scrotal sensation

 - Spasms in his legs at night and disturbed sleep

 - Leg weakness and foot drop

-- Bladder dysfunction: he relied on intermittent self-catheterisation around four to five times per day and suffered occasional incontinence
+- Bladder dysfunction: he relied on intermittent self-catheterisation around four to five times per day and had occasional incontinence

-- Bowel dysfunction; he required manual assistance to evacuate his bowels and suffered occasional incontinence
+- Bowel dysfunction; he required manual assistance to evacuate his bowels and had occasional incontinence

 - Loss of sexual function

 - His mobility was limited.
 His walking was restricted to 100 yards with the use of a walking stick.
 He was clumsy on his feet and often tripped.
 For longer distances he used crutches and a wheelchair.
 He could undertake light domestic tasks and occasional light gardening.